cfpb/design-system/docs/pages/links.md

   - variation_group_name: Links with icons
     variation_group_description: >-
+      * An icon should appear after the text it represents.

-      Use icons when a link needs extra emphasis.
-Use icons consistently, or don’t use them at all.
-Each icon should be used exclusively for one action.
+      * Each icon should be used exclusively and consistently for one action.

-      Icons appear to the right of the link text.
-The color and font-size of icons should be the same as the adjacent text, including state changes.
-Icons are never underlined.
+      * The color and font-size of an icon should be the same as the text it represents, including state changes.

+      * Icons are never underlined.
     variations:
       - variation_specs: ""
         variation_code_snippet: |-
           <p>
-              Documents minicons can emphasize a link that contains a
+            The document icon can emphasize a link that contains a
               <a class="a-link
                         a-link__icon"
                 href="#">
                   <span class="a-link_text">file or document</span>
                   {% include icons/download.svg %}
               </a>.
-              Use the external link minicon to emphasize
+              Use the external link icon to emphasize
               <a class="a-link
                         a-link__icon"
                 href="#">